 John Henry Merryman (1920–2015) was the Nelson Bowman Sweitzer and Marie B. Sweitzer Professor of Law, Emeritus at Stanford University.

-Rogelio Pérez-Perdomo is Dean of the Law School at the Universidad Metropolitana, Caracas.
+Rogelio Pérez-Perdomo is a law professor at the Universidad Metropolitana, Caracas.

 PRAISE FOR THE FIRST EDITION: